colinxr/wfb/content/newsletters/june-15-seo-robot-hell.md

 ---
-title: 'June 15 | A Storefront for the Robots'
+title: 'A Storefront for the Robots'
+date: 'June 15, 2023'
 slug: 'june-15-seo-robot-hell'
 ---

-## A Storefront for the Roboots | The Verge
+## 1. A Storefront for the Robots | The Verge

 "The SEO arms race has left Google and the web drowning in garbage text, with customers and businesses flailing to find each other."